-In many Chinese families, steamed fish recipes are always listed on top of their most cooked recipes.
-Steamed fish with ginger and spring onions is one of the easiest and best steamed fish recipe out available.
-There are many reasons why steaming the fish is preferred over other methods of cooking it.
+In many Chinese families, steamed fish are always listed top of their most cooked recipes.
+Steamed fish with ginger and spring onions is one of the easiest and best steamed fish recipe available.
+There are many reasons why steaming the fish is preferred over other methods of cooking.
 Firstly, it is much healthier and secondly, most of the nutrients of the fish are retained.
 Ensure that the fish is fresh, of course!

 The main flavour to the gravy is the soy sauce and the hint of sweetness which comes along with it.
 Using Chinese light soy sauce would be the best.
 Additionally, the gravy is sweetened with rock sugar as it is very subtle in sweetness.
 Although you may substitute it with regular sugar, the sweetness of the rock sugar goes well with this steamed fish gravy.

 What type of fish should I steam?